amadejpapez/Bomb-It/README.md

 <p align="center"><img width="300" alt="Screenshot showing part of map with both bonuses visible" src="media-showcase/demo-bonuses.png"></p>

 - 💣 **Bomb Capacity**
-  - at the start the player can drop only one bomb and before you can drop another, the first one has to detonate
+  - at the start the player can drop only one bomb and before he can drop another, the first one has to detonate
   - each collected bomb bonus increases how many active bombs a player can have
 - 🧤 **Glove**
   - ability to push an active bomb to the end of the path by bumping into it